bgallenstein/11-27-Dry-Run-Instructions/README.md

 # Sample Collection (Lab 1)

-Our goal in this module is to gather data from our Fulfillment Center (FC) and store it as a dataset that can later be used to train machine learning models.
+Our goal in this section is to gather data from our Fulfillment Center (FC) and store it as a dataset that can later be used to train machine learning models.

 ## Create an S3 bucket to store the samples in